July 4, 2024 easy tips to save a dying orchid

 Steps:

 1. Gently remove the orchid from its pot.
-Be careful not to damage the roots.
+Be careful not to damage the roots as you do.

 2. Rinse the roots to remove old potting mix.
-This helps to see the condition of the roots more clearly.
+This will help you see the condition of the roots more clearly.

 4. Treat the remaining healthy roots with a bit of hydrogen peroxide to kill any bacteria.
-This should prevent infection and promotes healthy growth.
+This should prevent infections and it will help with healthy growth.

 5. Repot in fresh orchid potting mix.
-Use a mix specifically designed for orchids, which typically contains bark, perlite and sphagnum moss to provide proper drainage and aeration.
+Use a mix that is specifically designed for orchids.
+This will usually contain bark, perlite and sphagnum moss.
+A mix like this will give your orchid proper drainage and air flow.

 2. Adjust Watering Habits

-Overwatering is a common mistake.
-Orchids need a balance — too much or too little can be harmful.
+Too much or too little can be damaging.
 Orchids have adapted to survive periods of drought so their roots need to dry out between waterings.

 Tips for Proper Watering:

-• Water once a week, allowing the potting mix to dry out in between.
-Stick your finger about an inch into the potting mix; if it feels dry, it’s time to water.
+• Water once a week and let the the potting mix dry out in between.
+Stick your finger about an inch into the potting mix.
+If it feels dry then you know it’s time to water.

 • Use room temperature, distilled water.
-Tap water can contain minerals and chemicals that harm orchids.
+Tap water can be full of minerals and chemicals that do harm to orchids.

-• Water in the morning to give the plant time to dry before night.
-This helps prevent bacterial and fungal growth that can occur in damp conditions overnight.
+• Water it in the morning to give the plant time to dry before night.
+Doing so helps stop any fungus or bacterial growth that develop overnight in damp conditions.

 Orchids do best in humid environments but too much moisture can lead to rot.
-In their natural habitats orchids often grow in tropical and subtropical climates with high humidity.
+Orchids often grow in tropical and subtropical climates where humidity is high.
+So we want to give them something similar, if possible.

 • Use a humidity tray or a room humidifier.
-A humidity tray can be made by placing a layer of pebbles in a shallow tray filled with water.
-Put the orchid pot on top of the pebbles and make sure the pot does not sit directly in the water.
+A humidity tray is simpler to make.
+Just put a layer of pebbles in a shallow tray filled with water.
+Put the orchid pot on top of the pebbles and make sure the pot doesn’t sit directly in the water.

-• Mist the orchid lightly if necessary but avoid soaking the leaves.
-Misting can help increase humidity but should be done sparingly to avoid water collecting on the leaves which can lead to rot.
+• Mist the orchid a little if necessary but avoid soaking the leaves.
+Misting can help increase humidity but should be done sparingly.
+If you over do it then water can collect on the leaves which can lead to rot.

 4. Provide Adequate Light

 Orchids love bright, indirect light.
-Direct sunlight can scorch the leaves, while too little light can affect blooming.
-Light is one of the most critical factors in orchid care.
+Direct sunlight can burn the leaves but too little light will affect how well they bloom (if at all).
+Light is one of the most important factors when looking after an orchid.

 Light Tips:

-• Place near an east or west-facing window.
-These windows provide bright light without the intense midday sun.
+• Put your orchid near an east or west facing window.
+These windows provide bright light but don’t get the intense midday sun.

-• Use sheer curtains to diffuse direct sunlight.
-This protects the orchid from direct sun rays that can burn the leaves.
+• Use a sheer curtain at your window to diffuse any direct sunlight.
+This will protect your orchid from direct sun rays that will burn the leaves.

-• If natural light is insufficient then consider a grow light.
+• If you don’t have enough natural light for your orchid then it may be time to use a grow light.
 Grow lights can supplement natural light and also provide the full spectrum of light that orchids need.

 5. Temperature Control

-Orchids are sensitive to temperature changes.
-They prefer a consistent environment.
-Temperature fluctuations can stress the plant and affect blooming.
+Orchids are sensitive to changes in the temperature.
+They really like consistency.
+So temperature fluctuations can stress the plant and that will affect their blooming.

 Ideal Temperatures: